-When it comes to your plants, we not only worry about over-watering and under-watering but also the types of water are common questions.
-Getting it right is important because too much water means no oxygen to the roots which can lead to root rot.
-Too little water and the roots dry out.
+When it comes to plants, watering is one of the top worries.
+When to water, how much water to use, and also the types of water are common questions.
+Getting it right is important because too much water means no oxygen at the roots and root rot.
+Too little water means the roots dry out and the plant withers.
 All of these factors are taken into consideration when it comes to caring for your plants and watering.
 We'll answer all of your watering question here.

 Some types of water are proven to yield more beneficial results than others and we are here to shed light on their differences.